RHabereder/zero-to-k8s/README.md

 What it hopefully runs on one day:

 ```
-Git Bash/MinGW (This one is pretty hard to support actually...
-Never thought it would be)
+Git Bash/MinGW (This one is pretty hard to work with actually.
+It randomly dislikes rm'ing stuff and borks the permissions so a relog is needed)
 ```

 ### Installing